wclin2/Employee-Attrition-Analysis/README.md

  | No       |0.974  |0.0260  |           2065 |   No      |         81037. |                    0  |                2110. |
  | Yes      |0.338  |0.662   |           1767 |   Yes     |         86943. |                    0  |               57577. |

-- the total expected attrition cost with **OverTime** would be around 3092989
+- The total expected attrition cost of the orginal policy would be around $3,092,989.

-Second, we consider two cases,
-1. Convert all **OverTime = Yes** to **OverTime = No**
-2. Only focus on the employee with attrition possibility.
-In this case, we need to figure out the threshold.

-### H.1.
-First Case

-Calculate the expected values without **OverTime**, and output the results (the first 5) in table:
+### H.2.
+New Policy - No OverTime **V.S.** Original Policy

 ```
 # Convert all the 'Yes' to 'No' in the feature - OverTime